Breast Reduction London UK

 Scheduling a Mammogram prior to your breast reduction

-A mammogram is an x-ray examination that may be performed before or after your procedure to identify changes to breast tissue.
+A mammogram is an X-ray examination that may be performed before or after your procedure to identify changes to breast tissue.
 If you have a personal or family history of breast cancer or any other risk factors for breast cancer, your surgeon may recommend a baseline mammogram to be done before your procedure.

-Different Types of Breast Reduction Incisions & Scars
+Types of Breast Reduction

 Breast reduction is performed at our Baker Street clinic as a day case under TIVA general anaesthesia, which means you will be admitted and discharged on the same day.
 This means you can recover in the comfort of your own home.
 Day-case surgery results in better postoperative outcomes compared with traditional hospital inpatient surgery with a reduced incidence of postoperative complications.